Dridi/vclpp/man/pvcl.7.rst

 LIMITATIONS
 ===========

+The first big limitation is that ``vclpp`` can only process UTF-8 files.

 VCL already has some degree of preprocessing in place.
 First, it can be considered a preprocessor for C since it translates to C code.
 And second, there is the expansion of ``include`` statements.
 An included VCL file can